Bardolomeo/42Course/README.md

 - [Project 3: Get_next_line](Get_next_line/)
 - (More projects to come)

-[Provide a list of projects along with links to their respective directories.]

 ## Getting Started

 To access and explore a specific project, navigate to its directory and follow the instructions provided in the project's README or documentation.